simonkod2021/simon-security-server/README.md

-# 👋🏼 Welcome to my blogpost API
+## 👋🏼 Welcome to my blogpost API
-### The following is a quick guide on how to use the API
+* The following is a quick guide on how to use the API
-### This also serves as my backend for a React application i am working on
+* This also serves as my backend for a React application i am working on
 ---
+* 🛠 Work in progress, stay tuned for updates
+* 📧Feel free to ask me about the project at `simon98larsson@gmail.com`
+---

-# 🚀 REST API Installation & Testing Guide
+## 🚀 REST API Installation & Testing Guide

 Follow these instructions to set up and test the REST API.